 Event planners are often relied upon to help their clients handle their special invitations.
 Creating the perfect invitation can be a tricky art.
 An invitation should match the client's needs and personality.

 You can influence the whole tone of a gathering with the right format and wording.
 For example, you might want to use bold colors and lighthearted wording if you're planning a wedding for a fun-loving couple, but the invitation should be more formal and sedate if you're working with a corporate client for a major fundraiser.

-But the formal invitation is an important element of the total package of invitation letters and materials used for events.
-Invitations are presented in many different formats, including telephone calls, email, letters, hand-written stationery and formal invitations.
+A formal invitation is an important element of the total package used to promote an event.
+It can be presented in many different formats, including email, letters, hand-written stationery, and formal invitations.